SlinkyCollins/SlinkyCollins/README.md

 ### 😄 Quick Bits

-- 🎮 When I’m not coding, I’m gaming, watching football, vibing to music, or bingeing cool movies.
+- 🎮 When I’m not coding?
+I’m gaming, watching football, vibing to music, or bingeing movies.
 - 🤝 I’m open to collab on cool open-source projects or freelance gigs
 - 😤 I treat every project like it’s a product — not just an assignment
 - ⚡ Fun fact: I built a fully responsive portfolio using AI as my co-pilot... and it slaps.